AnjanaRanasinghe/Simple-Calculator---Java-Swing/README.md

 Clone the repository

 git clone https://github.com/AnjanaRanasinghe/Simple-Calculator-Java-Swing.git

 cd Simple-Calculator-Java-Swing

-Open in NetBeans or any Java-supported IDE
+Open in NetBeans or any Java-supported IDE.

 ## Run the application ##